Ed94/gencpp/docs/Parser_Algo.md

 }
 ```

 Below is an outline of the general alogirithim used for these internal procedures.
-The intention is provide a basic briefing to aid the user in traversing the actual code definitions.
+The intention is to provide a basic briefing to aid the user in traversing the actual code definitions.
 These appear in the same order as they are in the `parser.cpp` file

 ## `parse_array_decl`